nabeelp/azure-docs/articles/event-grid/security-authentication.md

 ## Topic publishing

 Topics use either Shared Access Signature (SAS) or key authentication.
-We recommend SAS, but key authentication provides simple programming, and is compatible with many existing webhook publishers.
+We recommend SAS, but key authentication provides a simpler programming model, and is compatible with many existing webhook publishers.

 You include the authentication value in the HTTP header.
 For SAS, use **aeg-sas-token** for the header value.
 For key authentication, use **aeg-sas-key** for the header value.